 The Oregon Health Authority was also called upon to start issuing rules regarding the labeling and packaging of edibles to make sure they stayed out of the hands of children.
 As this (children getting into infused foods) was a major criticism coming from citizens against marijuana, this was a historic decision in normalizing cannabis consumption.

 Legal recreational marijuana was passed in Oregon through Measure 91.
-They became the third state to legalize cannabis for all uses, following Washington and Colorado’s groundbreaking decision in 2012.
+Oregon became the third state to legalize cannabis for all uses, following Washington and Colorado’s groundbreaking decision in 2012.
 This law specified that anyone aged 21 or above could possess and grow pot, as well as placing a regulated and tax system for retail sales.

 On September 13 and 14 in 2014, the first International Cannabis Business Conference was held in Portland, Oregon.
 This gathering was filled with entrepreneurs, advocates, and professionals within the cannabis industry from around the world.
 With their mission of normalization in mind, the ICBC facilitated a new, professional tone for marijuana and those interested in growing and profiting from the business side of things.

 Oregon Governor Kate Brown signed an emergency bill that declared marijuana sales legal to adult users from dispensaries.
-Starting on October 1, it was officially legal to purchase marijuana from dispensaries with only an id.
+Starting on October 1, it was officially legal to purchase marijuana from dispensaries with only an ID.
 With this change, state officials also began to design cannabis-specific regulations for retail sales, including taxation, and worked with the Oregon Liquor Control Commission to do so.

 Changes were made to the criminal statues in July of 2015.
 Citizens in Oregon were then allowed to own up to 1 ounce of cannabis in public settings, and up to 8 ounces in the privacy of their own homes.
 Under this change, people 21 and up could also have up to four marijuana plants per household.